graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `specifiedByURL` may return a String (in the form of a URL) for custom scalars, otherwise must be {null}.
 - All other fields must return {null}.
+- `directives` must return the ordered set of directives applied to this scalar.

 **Object**